- What is International Student Orientation?

 - What are the dates of the program?

-For students beginning their time at Morris in Spring 2017, the International Student Orientation program runs from Wednesday, January 11, 2017 through Sunday, January 15, 2017.
-Please plan on arriving on International Student Arrival Days, Janary 9 or 10, 2017.
-If you arrive prior to the 9th, housing and/or meals may not be available.
+- Spring Semester 2018 International Student Orientation program runs from Wednesday, January 10, 2018 through Saturday, January 13, 2018.
+Please plan on arriving on International Student Arrival Days, January 8 or 9, 2018.
+If you arrive prior to the 8th, housing and/or meals may not be available.

 - What kinds of activities are planned?
 What can I look forward to?